Ryan Inniss: Crystal Palace debut and Dundee loan

 Inniss made his Crystal Palace debut on 28 August 2018, playing in the entirety of the club's 1–0 win at Swansea City in the EFL Cup.
 He admitted his "surprise" at finally making his senior debut for the club and said "I can only thank those people at the club who have helped me off the field through some tough times".
-However manager Roy Hodgson did not name him in his 25-man Premier League squad, and three days later he joined Scottish Premiership side Dundee on loan until the end of the 2018–19 season.
-He started the season in the "Dens" starting eleven, but fell out of the first-team picture after Jim McIntyre replaced Neil McCann as manager in October.
+However, manager Roy Hodgson did not name him in his 25-man Premier League squad, and three days later he joined Scottish Premiership side Dundee on loan until the end of the 2018–19 season.
+He started the season in the "Dens" starting eleven but fell out of the first-team picture after Jim McIntyre replaced Neil McCann as the manager in October.
 He did manage to force his way back into the team in January, alongside Genséric Kusunga, after Darren O'Dea was suspended and Andrew Davies picked up an injury.
-However his loan at Dens Park was ended early on 31 January, with Inniss returning to Palace having played 13 games for Dundee.
+However, his loan at Dens Park was ended early on 31 January, with Inniss returning to Palace having played 13 games for Dundee.

 Newport County loan

 On 23 August 2019, Inniss joined League Two side Newport County on loan until the end of the 2019–20 season.
 On 31 August, he was praised for his debut for Newport, being named in the starting line up and playing a positive role in the 2–0 League Two win against Forest Green Rovers.
-His second appearance for Newport was as a 59th-minute substitute in the EFL Trophy 5–4 defeat against West Ham United U21s on 4 September, in which he was sent off for allegedly biting 18-year old Reece Hannam.
+His second appearance for Newport was as a 59th-minute substitute in the EFL Trophy 5–4 defeat against West Ham United U21s on 4 September, in which he was sent off for allegedly biting 18-year-old Reece Hannam.
 This was the second red received by Inniss during his career.
 Newport manager Michael Flynn stated after the match that if the accusation was true, it was "inexcusable and I will not be fighting his corner".
 On 6 September, Inniss was charged with violent conduct by the FA.
 Inniss was available and played in Newport's next League Two fixture the following day, a 1–0 win against Port Vale.
 He was subsequently suspended for five matches.
 He scored his first goal for Newport in a 2–1 win over Bradford City at Rodney Parade on 22 February; he was also named on the EFL team of the week.
-However he received his second red card of the season for a two-footed challenge on Joshua Kayode in a 2–0 defeat at Carlisle United on 10 March.
+However, he received his second red card of the season for a two-footed challenge on Joshua Kayode in a 2–0 defeat at Carlisle United on 10 March.